 Hello!
 My name is James Langdon and I will be giving the tuition.
-I have been a self employed gemcutter for the past 11 years and have sold gems to gem dealers and jewellers in Hatton Garden as well as internationally through instagram.
+I have been a self employed gemcutter since 2008 and have sold gems to gem dealers and jewellers in Hatton Garden as well as internationally through instagram.
 I cut cabochons, faceted gems and concave cut gems too.
 This short course covers the basics of faceting: you will either need to have completed one of my two cabochon cutting lessons or have a reasonable amount of experience in cabochon cutting.

 Before you arrive I will have selected a rough citrine or amethyst and fixed it to a faceting dop so we can make a start as soon as you arrive.
 I'll make a start on the pavillion of the gem and I'll guide you through the processes involved in getting the gem symmetrical and centered on the dop, from preshaping to final polish.
 As we progress through the work on the pavillion you will be doing more and more of the faceting.